 A Land Information Memorandum (LIM) is a report prepared by Council that presents all the information that the Council’s records and database have regarding the property.
 Getting a LIM can be useful:

 - If you are buying a property, a LIM may answer some important questions about the property and any associated buildings (especially if you intend to carry out alterations/additions or subdivide).

 - If you are thinking about selling a property, but brought the property without getting a LIM you may not realise if there is an outstanding building consent listed against the property.
 Don’t lose the sale for lack of a Code Compliance Certificate.
-It is wise to get a Land Information Memorandum (S44A B. Act 2004) and address any issues well before the property goes on the market.
+It is wise to get a Land Information Memorandum (S44A Local Government Official Information and Meetings Act 1987) and address any issues well before the property goes on the market.

 - If you are selling a property, having a current LIM available, is a way of providing more information about your property to potential buyers.

 - A LIM provides you the opportunity to discuss any concerns you may have regarding Council requirements, matters or issues, and to obtain advice from your solicitor.

 - Banks and insurance companies may require a LIM to protect their investment.

 Why not just look at the Council’s property file instead of getting a LIM?

 Property files only contain building permits and consents which have a CCC.
 They do not record consents which have never been signed off.
 This information is stored in the live consent file.

 What information is included?

 The amount of information you may get from a LIM will vary between Councils.
 Generally, the LIM will provide more information than a property file.
 The matters which shall be included in a LIM are –